 - Transfer Credit: Up to six hours of credit may be transferred into the program, with a limit of 12 hours under unusual circumstances.

-The criminal justice degree requires 36 hours, including core hours and a written thesis or portfolio with oral defense.
+The criminal justice degree requires 36 hours, including core hours and a written thesis with oral defense.
 Before enrolling in graduate classes, students must consult with the program coordinator to develop a program of study.

 The thesis, requires research and analysis of a topic in the field.
 It must demonstrate advanced scholarship, appropriate design, and skills of written expression.
 A total of six credit hours Criminal Justice 8303 Thesis and Criminal Justice 8301 Thesis Preparation must be completed.